How do I know if the funds I seek are considered a grant or a gift to the University?

 What are compensation limits for faculty working on federally sponsored projects?

 Where can I get the Ferris DUNS and TAX ID numbers?

-Indirect costs (also called facility and administrative costs or F&A) help cover the many ways the University supports your project, that can't be directly tied to it.
+- Indirect Costs (also called Facility and Administrative Costs or F&A) help cover the many ways the University supports your project that can't be directly tied to it.
 Your project might include the use of University facilities, computers, processing of stipends or salaries, tracking and requests for reimbursements, travel paperwork, and other forms of grant support.
 The University recoups some of these expenses through indirect costs, distributing them to the PI/PD, Department, College, Grants office, Finance Office, and research support fund.
-CLICK HERE for the current distribution table, as well as information on how the indirect cost rate is calculated.
+See the current distribution table as well as information on how the indirect cost rate is calculated for more assistance.

 How do I design a budget to submit with my proposal?

 What are the university rates for travel, the use of University equipment, and classrooms?